 CCBI is committed to maintaining a high quality and productive work environment composed of professional, well-trained and dedicated employees.
 Careers in forensic science are highly sought after, and the application process is very competitive.
 Fortunately, this allows CCBI to select the most qualified, skilled and passionate applicants for all open positions.

-CCBI employs forensic professionals in the following disciplines: Chemistry, Crime Scene Investigations, Digital Evidence Examinations, DWI Blood Chemistry, Firearms Examinations, Forensic Photography, Identification Specialist and Latent Print Examinations.
+CCBI employs forensic professionals in the following disciplines: Chemistry, Crime Scene Investigations, Digital Evidence Examinations, DNA Analysis, DWI Blood Chemistry, Firearms Examinations, Forensic Photography, Identification Specialist and Latent Print Examinations.

 Frequently Asked Employment Questions

 What type of degree program should I consider to pursue a career in crime scene investigations?

 Seek a bachelor's degree, at minimum, in Forensic/Natural Science or a program that minors in forensic science.
 The competition for crime scene positions nationwide is very competitive, and many colleges and universities have begun to offer related degree programs.
 Criminal justice programs and degrees may still be considered depending on the agency; however, the emphasis on a science background better prepares applicants for the demands of the forensic work to be completed.

 I am considering a career change and attending a two-year technical college criminal justice program with a latent evidence degree to pursue forensics.
 Do you have any advice?

 Whereas those programs provide valuable technical knowledge, to be competitive with the current applicants expressing employment interest at CCBI for entry-level positions, you should seek a minimum of a bachelor's degree in a forensic related field.

 Many crime scene positions across the country require prior experience.
 How do I get experience?